boveus/hyrax-wiki/Configuring-an-OS-X-Hydra-Dev-Environment.md

     - `brew install imagemagick --with-openjpeg`
     - run `convert -list format` in terminal and ensure that there is a JP2 entry, if there is on imagemagick with JPEG-2000 is properly installed
 1. LibreOffice and Ghostscript:
-    - download LibreOffice from `https://www.libreoffice.org/get-help/install-howto/` and install it
+    - install LibreOffice `brew cask install libreoffice`
     - install ghost script `brew install ghostscript`
 1. FITS
     - install fits `brew install fits`, note that homebrew currently installs 0.8.6.
 0.8.5 is officially supported, but I've had no issues with 0.8.6 so far.
 If brew installs anything past 0.8.x you'll want to follow [these instructions.](https://github.com/projecthydra-labs/hyrax#characterization)
     - ensure fits is installed, `fits -v` should show the version number
 1. Redis:
-    - install: `brew install redis`
+    - install: `brew install redis` or run
     - run: `redis-server`
+    - alternatively: `brew services start redis` to launch redis on boot

 ## Installing Hyrax